What was once a fish market years ago, has become a unique "square" (it's actually round), and an ideal place for a stroll and some souvenir shopping.

 Built in the so-called Valencian Golden Age in 1493, it was first given authorisation to award degrees by Pope Alexander VI in 1501.

-The Carmen Church and Old Convent is somewhat off the tourist trail, which makes it all the more authentic and attractive.
+The Carmen Church and Old Convent (currently houses the "El Carmen Museum") is somewhat off the tourist trail, which makes it all the more authentic and attractive.

 Today the church is in use and home to the Santa Cruz parish.
 The former convent houses the Carmen Museum, which is dedicated to temporary exhibitions and is connected to the Museum of Fine Arts.